 Companies love them, because they can help effectively outsource some of their marketing budget – meaning they don’t need to spend as much on conventional marketing budgets for things like print media, radio, television, community outreach or even Google or Facebook ads.
 This is because they can rely on their affiliates to provide a source of customers and hence revenue stream for the business.

 Affiliate marketing is especially powerful for scaling fintechs or other technology or software businesses.
-This is why many software and technology businesses heavily focus on affiliate marketing – the most notable being Amazon, and the Amazon Associates Program.
-Amazon actually accounts for nearly 40% of all online sales in the US and they are increasingly expanding worldwide.
+This is why many software and technology businesses heavily focus on affiliate marketing – the most notable being Amazon and the Amazon Associates Program6.
+Amazon actually accounts for nearly 40% of all online sales in the US7 and they are increasingly expanding worldwide.

 Amazon associates is a program similar to Google Adsense, where you apply and Amazon to become an affiliate – they will review you and your website or social media for suitability and if you get approved, you can begin reviewing and linking to products on Amazon.
 If someone follows your link and makes a sale, you will receive a sliding commission or ‘bounty’ depending on the product – ranging from 0 to 10%, but typically around 4% of the sales price.

 For example; if you want to buy this sweet Apple Airpods with Charging Case (2nd Gen), then the blog picks up 6% of the sale price as commission.
-This is because Amazon have a set commission structure that depends on the type of the product – however beware, during COVID-19 amazon slashed their commission rates, which seriously impacted affiliates who had developed websites for this purpose and relied on this income – an important lesson to never rely on only one source of income!
+This is because the Amazon affiliate program has a set commission structure that depends on the type of the product – however beware, during COVID-19 amazon slashed their commission rates8, which seriously impacted affiliates who had developed websites for this purpose and relied on this income – an important lesson to never rely on only one source of income!

 It is also worth mentioning that the conversion rate on Amazon is on average less than 1% – but of course this depends on how well you’ve marketed whatever it is your advertising.
 If you have optimised the page, well represented a product and fully primed a customer to make the purchase after clicking through the link, then your conversion rate might be higher.
 Similarly, just randomly throwing in affiliate links that don’t really relate to your content probably isn’t going to work either.